Pioneer Road North accident: 47-year-old cyclist killed by bus was kind, optimistic woman

-A relative of Ms Wong told Lianhe Wanbao in a report on Friday (Jan 13) that Ms Wong, who was a dormitory administrator at Nanyang Technological University, had been on her way home when the accident happened on Thursday evening.
+A relative of Ms Wong told Lianhe Wanbao in a report on Friday (Jan 13) that Ms Wong, who was a hall operations assistant at Nanyang Technological University (NTU), had been on her way home when the accident happened on Thursday evening.

 The accident occurred at around 6pm and involved the bus, a lorry and four cars along Pioneer Road North towards Nanyang Crescent, police told The Straits Times on Friday.